neuralline/cyre/README.md

 ### Handler Techniques: Factory vs Outpost

-- **Factory Handlers**: Stateless, pure functions that process payloads and return results.
-Ideal for data transformation, validation, or chaining.
+- **Factory Handlers**: Main business logic handlers, ideally kept outside your application codebase to avoid reloads and app errors.
+Organize all factory handlers in a single location/directory, and prefer a 1-to-1 relationship between channel and handler.
+These are responsible for core processing, validation, and transformation of data.
-- **Outpost Handlers**: Side-effectful, stateful, or integration handlers (e.g., logging, network calls, UI updates).
-Use for effects, monitoring, or external communication.
+- **Outpost Handlers**: Instead of polling or awaiting, outpost `.on` handlers reactively receive payloads/signals and interpret them as local environment changes (e.g., updating UI, state, or triggering side effects).
+Outpost handlers are located inside your app, support a 1-to-many relationship, and are best suited for delivery, UI updates, and actions—not for core business logic.

 ```typescript
 // Factory handler (pure)